The Redress for Survivors (Historical Child Abuse In Care) (Scotland) Act 2021: Statement of Principles Regarding Financial Contributions

 Part 1 – Introduction and Legislative Context

-1.1 The Redress for Survivors (Historical Child Abuse in Care) (Scotland) Act 2021 (“the Act”) establishes a financial redress scheme for survivors of historical child abuse in care in Scotland.
-The purpose of the scheme is to acknowledge and provide tangible recognition of harm as a result of historical child abuse in various care settings in Scotland.
-The scheme provides elements of accountability, justice, and financial and non-financial redress for those who wish to access it.
-Paramount to the scheme is the principle that all survivors should be treated with dignity, respect and compassion.
+1.1 The Redress for Survivors (Historical Child Abuse in Care) (Scotland) Act 2021 (“the Act”) establishes a financial redress scheme for survivors of historical child abuse in certain residential care settings in Scotland; Scotland’s Redress Scheme (“the Scheme”).
+The purpose of the Scheme is to acknowledge and provide tangible recognition of harm as a result of historical child abuse in certain care settings in Scotland.
+The Scheme provides elements of accountability, justice, and financial and non-financial redress for those who wish to access it.
+The Act provides that the Scheme does not establish legal liability for the consequences of abuse.
+Paramount to the Scheme is the principle that all survivors, their next of kin and nominated beneficiaries, should be treated with dignity, respect and compassion.

-1.2 The Scottish Government believes that organisations which were responsible for the care of children at the time of the abuse should meaningfully participate in this national collective endeavour to recognise the harms of the past, by contributing to the scheme both financially and in acting consistently with its spirit and ethos.
+1.2 The Scottish Government believes that organisations, which were involved with relevant care settings or certain placements of children in relevant care settings at the time of historical child abuse should meaningfully participate in this national collective endeavour to recognise the harms of the past, by contributing to the Scheme both financially and in acting consistently with its spirit and ethos.
+This may include, where appropriate, successor organisations where the original organisation no longer exists.
 Seeking contributions from those organisations is consistent with the views expressed by survivors.

 1.3 This document rightly focuses on fair and meaningful contributions, which reference a proportion of redress payments made which are relevant to a specific organisation.
 Despite this, fair and meaningful contributions are not about a particular organisation paying redress to any named applicant, rather it is a national, collective scheme to redress the harms of the past.